An Algebraically Converging Stochastic Gradient Descent Algorithm for Global Optimization: Introduction

 This type of algorithm with an adaptive variance, which we label as ``AdaVar'' for future reference, can have a larger variance away from the minimum to explore the overall landscape and avoid trapping in a local minimum.
-It can then have a smaller variance for lower $f$-values, which is typically closer to the minimum.
+It can then have a smaller variance for lower $f$-values, typically closer to the minimum.
 We will here use the simple form of the variance below based on the cutoff scalar value $f_n$ with one variance for $f$-values above $f_n$ and a smaller one for the case below the cutoff $f_n$.
 The sequence of scalar values $\{f_n\}$ are chosen by the user to implement the algorithm.
 That is,

-See~\Cref{sec:main} for details.
-Even this simple adaptive variance is powerful.
-We can improve on the slow logarithmic convergence rate and prove an algebraic rate, $\mathcal{O}(n^{-\alpha})$, $\alpha>0$, in both space and probability.
 We also assume that $f$ has a Lipschitz continuous gradient and a unique global minimum.
 Furthermore, there should be an open set containing the global minimum where $f$ is strongly convex.
-The convergence theorem and the proofs are for the actual discrete algorithm and will be given in~\Cref{sec:main} and~\Cref{sec:proof}.
+Given a current iterate $X^{\text{c}}$ where $f(X^\text{c}) > f_n$, the law of the following iterate $X^{\text{f}}$ is a normalized Gaussian given a bounded search domain, centered at $X^{\text{c}} - \eta_n G(X^{\text{c}})$, with the standard deviation $\sigma_n^+$.
+Our convergence theory in Section~\ref{sec:main} is based on a limiting case where $\sigma_n^+ \rightarrow \infty$ for all $n$ for which the law of the following iterate $X^{\text{f}}$ becomes the uniform distribution.
+Our numerical illustration in Section~\ref{sec:numerics} is based on~\eqref{eq:two-stage-sigma}.

+Our main goal is to prove that there exists a stochastic gradient descent algorithm of this type, which has a much faster algebraic convergence rate in both probability and space than the classical logarithmic rate; see Theorem~\ref{thm:main} below.
+We also prove that this algebraic rate in probability is optimal; see Proposition~\ref{prop} below.
+We want to stress that the convergence proof is for the true discrete algorithm and not just for the continuous limit via stochastic differential equations, which is often the case in the literature.
+To have a clean proof, we assume certain properties of the objective function to be known, for example, the volume of the sub-level sets.
+Since that is not always available, we describe in~\Cref{sec:extension} how these properties can be estimated during the optimization process.
+We further show that the exact properties are not required.